 Deepen your connection to the Divine and examine the historical role of ritual, while developing skills in creating your own rituals with personal relevance.

-- Divine guidance, gifts of Spirit
+- Divine guidance, developing Spiritual abilities

 - Demystifying channeling